Rudra866/Sales-Analysing-Website/README.md

 ```
 This will install all required dependencies.

 Now, the project is ready to build and run.
-But first we will setup a database instance for our application.
+But first we will set up a database instance for our application.

-These instructions rely on you being able to register and create a project with Supabase.
+Ideally for simplicity, we recommend you register an account on Supabase and create a project.
-If you would not like to create an account, you can self-host a Supabase instance locally
+If you would like to avoid creating an account, you can instead self-host a Supabase instance locally
 on your own system.
-Instructions for this are at the end of the setup instructions.
+Instructions for this follow directly below.

-If you choose to self-host this way, just use the default values in the .example.env file as the guide does.
+Otherwise, skip ahead to the [Supabase.com setup](#supabasecom-setup) section

 ### Supabase Local Deployment
-(skip this section if you want to set up with an account on supabase.com)

 If you decide instead to host the instance locally, follow the directions
 [here](https://supabase.com/docs/guides/self-hosting/docker) first to get a local deployment.
 You will need docker, as they use docker compose to
 run all their services.
+Run these commands within a folder external to our project, as to not cause
+issues with linting.

 You will then want to replace the following environment variables in the root file .env: